Inquiry Based Learning

 IBL is a form of active learning in which students are given a carefully scaffolded sequence of mathematical tasks and are asked to solve and make sense of them, working individually or in groups.
 Many varieties of IBL exist under one “big tent”.
 While courses may look different, they all rely on the core principles of (1) deep engagement in rich mathematical activities and (2) opportunities to collaborate with peers.
 Following these core principles, IBL courses enhance student learning by providing opportunities to learn the process of understanding and presenting math rather than simply watching someone else do it.

 In IBL-based courses, students are challenged to engage in deep understanding of mathematics.
 Effective courses make use of purposefully structured problems and class-wide collaboration to develop student strength in not only critical mathematical thinking, but also, interpersonal and group collaboration skills.
 All of this is made possible by an invested instructor who guides discussion and material to best fit the unique needs of their students and classroom environment.

 Math Anxiety Iceberg

 When it comes to mathematics, students often feel anxious about the subject.
 In IBL classes, this can be manifested as a statement similar to "I don't learn this way" and identifies with a fixed mindset.
-However, this resistance is just the tip of the iceberg can be due to a variety of reasons.
-When you begin to look beneath the surface and start talking with the student, you will be able to get to the deeper issues that the student is experiencing, as shown in the first diagram below.
-The second diagram gives ideas for how you can start melting the iceberg and help students develop a growth mindset.
+However, this resistance is just the tip of the iceberg and can be due to a variety of reasons.
+When you begin to look beneath the surface and start talking with the student, you will be able to get to the deeper issues that the student is experiencing, as shown in the diagram.
 For more information please visit the IBL Blog Post on the Math Anxiety Iceberg here.

 The Road to present day IBL